antonreshetov/massCode/README.md

 The goal of creating this application was mostly my own growth as a developer.
 Also, I wanted this project to absorb the best of such applications already on the market (both free and paid).
 At the same time, I wanted this project to be an open source project.

+massCode allows you to organize snippets using multi-level folders as well as tags.
+Each snippet has fragments - tabs, which gives even greater level of organization

 A snippets manager must not only provide organization of snippets but also have a good code editor.
 That's why under the hood of massCode there's [Monaco editor](https://microsoft.github.io/monaco-editor/).
 Monaco is a modern code editor from Microsoft which is used in one of the most popular editor [VS Code](https://code.visualstudio.com/).
 The editor provides IntelliSense, validation for TypeScript, JavaScript, CSS, LESS, SCSS, JSON, HTML.
 It's also added a super productive [Emmet](https://emmet.io/) and [Prettier](https://prettier.io/) to code formatter.

 ## Development